 Recognizing this calling, Cornerstone is in the process of setting up an ongoing Refugee Sponsorship Fund.

-So far Cornerstone has sponsored two Syrian families as they’ve begun a new life here in PEI.
-Our financial commitments to them have concluded but we remain in close contact as friends.
+So far Cornerstone has sponsored two Syrian families as they’ve begun a new life here in PEI, and are at various stages in process with other families.
+Our financial commitments to the first two families have concluded but we remain in contact as friends.

 The hope is that the Refugee Sponsorship Fund will support refugees from various parts of the world over time.